jevgenik/manuals/source/files/software/ros2/navigation/slam.rst

 Loop Closure
 ============
-Loop Closure is what helps a robot understand that an object has already been visited, and therefore the robot will update its location and the map accordingly.
+Loop Closure is the process by which a robot recognizes that it has returned to a previously visited location in its environment, even after traveling a significant distance or through complex paths.
+Detecting loop closure is essential for **reducing drift** in the robot’s estimated position and **improving the accuracy of the map** it is building.

 Imagine being blindfolded, and then transported at the back of a car with armed kidnappers, only to be released near the Eiffel Tower.
 Suddenly, you realize "Hey, I know this place!" and you're (somewhat) relieved